dsluo-archive/csx730-vfs/README.md

 The `csx730-vfs` project provides a virtual file system (VFS) to user programs that is similar to the [Unix File System](https://en.wikipedia.org/wiki/Unix_File_System) in terms of both interface and general layout.
+User programs can create, edit, and modify regular files and directories within the file system via a convenient User Space API.
+The stacked architecture for the VFS involves multiple APIs, each defined in their own header file:

 | Header            | Role                                |
 |-------------------|-------------------------------------|